 There are many chapels inside St. Stephens: Tirna Chapel, Cahterina Chapel, and Eligius Chapels each have its own unique features.
 This is a popular spot for tourists and will be quite crowded by the afternoon.
 We showed up too late in the day to truly enjoy walking around and admiring each nook and decoration.
 Some parts of the church are also roped off.
 I suggest making this one of your first stops.
 As your first stop, you’ll also have time to go to the top of the North Tower, which we were unable to do.

-If you want to see a layout of the church before making visit visit this website.
+If you want to see a layout of the church before making visit, check out this website.

 St. Peter’s Church